 Don't provide duplicate evidence, and provide only the most relevant evidence.
 For example, if there are numerous examples of relevant third-party registrations or webpages, provide the most relevant 10 examples.
-More than 10 generally will be considered duplicative and may result in the letter of protest being denied.
+More than 10 total items of evidence to support each ground will be considered duplicative and may result in the letter of protest not being considered.
 See 37 C.F.R. section 2.149(f)(3)(i).

 One piece of evidence per page.
 Submit each piece of evidence on a single page.
 If a page contains multiple webpages of evidence and some of the information on the page is irrelevant, the page won't be forwarded to the examining attorney.

 If the issue is a likelihood of confusion and the goods and services in the prior registrations or applications aren't identical to those in the protested application, you must provide objective third-party evidence showing that the goods/services are related.
 TMEP section 1715.04(a).
-If this evidence includes third-party registrations, provide copies of the registration certificates or printouts from the USPTO database showing the current status of the registration; a mere list of the registrations or a copy of a search report is not sufficient.
+If this evidence includes third-party registrations, provide an electronic copy of the registration from either TESS or TSDR that shows the current status and owner.
+A mere list of the registrations or a copy of a search report is not sufficient.
 And all such submitted registrations must be based on use of the trademark in commerce.

 Descriptiveness/genericness evidence.
 If the issue in your letter of protest is descriptiveness/genericness of the trademark in the protested application, provide evidence showing that others use the trademark, or portions of it, in a descriptive or generic manner for the same goods or services in the protested application.
 Or, provide excerpts from the dictionary showing the meaning of the trademark.
 Submitting only a list of websites is insufficient, and a letter of protest with such a list and no other evidence will not be considered.
 See TMEP section 710.01(b) for guidance on internet postings.

-If the issue is descriptiveness/genericness and your evidence includes third-party registrations, include copies of the registration certificates.
+If the issue is descriptiveness/genericness and your evidence includes third-party registrations, include an electronic copy of the registration from either TESS or TSDR that shows the current status and owner.
 A mere list of the registrations or a copy of a search report is insufficient.
 See TMEP section 710.03 regarding evidence of third-party registrations.

 Webpage evidence.
 Any webpages submitted as evidence must include the URL and the date the webpage was accessed or printed.

-No TSDR printouts.
-Don't submit a printed copy of the prosecution history for the protested application.
+Prosecution history unnecessary.
+Don't submit a printed copy of the prosecution history for the protested application or the relevant registrations or prior pending applications that form the basis for the letter of protest.
 This information is part of our records and will be reviewed as needed.